gaiaus/ICF/reform/call_to_action english.md

 WHEREAS, the ICF conducted an ICO for ATOM in April 2017, raising $17 million, to fund its endowment; and

 WHEREAS, the Cosmos Plan, as cited in the ATOM ICO Terms and Conditions, defines the ICF's purpose, and creates a fiduciary duty to use the raised funds for:

- ensp a.
+    a.
 Conducting the aforementioned fundraiser;

     b.
 Contracting for the development of Cosmos Essential Software and Services (CESS);

     c.
 Fostering a community around CESS; and

 1.5 	**ATOM ALLOCATION**
 WHEREAS, the ICF was given 20,277,188.49 ATOM, 10% of the Genesis supply, with the mandate to use these tokens for the interconnected purposes of the Cosmos Plan and its mandate established via charter; and